anonymous-ai-researcher/emnlp2026-id4315/README.md

 - **The prescribed trajectory depends on the instance distribution.** It is computed from the tasks this code generates.
 Changing lengths, depths, or the balance of answer classes changes `CD_P`, and therefore changes what counts as premature.
-Two runs are comparable only if they share a distribution.
+Two runs are comparable only if they share a distribution, and the crossings this code produces need not match those of another implementation of the same task family.
 - **Timing, not location.** The whole residual stream is transplanted, so the measure says when the answer was fixed, not which variable carries it.
 Spatial localization needs a different tool, and a fitted one.
-- **Low accuracy is uninformative, in both directions.** When a model is near chance, the flip signal is dominated by guessing and the estimated `U` stays indistinguishable from zero.
+- **Low accuracy is uninformative in both directions.** When a model is near chance, the flip signal is dominated by guessing and the estimated `U` stays indistinguishable from zero.
 A null reading there is not evidence of faithfulness.